SgtSupergeil/OSR_Programming_language/README.md

-# OSR Programming language
+# OSR VM

-OSR stands for "Only six registers!" and is a dynamically interpreted assembly like language.
+OSR stands for "Only six registers!" and is a VM wich interprets an assembly like language.
 It has a stack and 6 registers which 4 of them being multi purpose,
 1 (ACC) being the register for math operations and